Quezon City, the Philippines

 This particular summer has been a scorcher; I’d give my front teeth for some cool and breezy respite in this microwave oven milieu.
 Now there’s the wisdom in having more of the jungle in concrete jungle.

 There is an entrance fee of P50, less P10 if you can prove you’re a Quezon City resident.
-Practically peanuts, but it still felt like that Joni Mitchell classic where she bemoans having to pay a dollar and a half to see trees in a tree museum.
+Practically peanuts, but it still feels like that Joni Mitchell classic where she bemoans having to pay a dollar and a half to see trees in a tree museum.
 “Don’t it always seem to go that you don’t know what you got till it’s (almost) gone?”

 Even leaves can hold their own.
 A hedge of crotons can give any artist’s palette a run for its pastiche of colors.
 Blood reds, luminous yellows, and ink-blot patterns add drama to the veins and their ramifications on leaves such that they mimic floral pulchritude.
 Plants with monochromatic leaves, on the other hand, are planted en masse to form landscaping patterns.
 This artful use of plants has only been minimally employed in public spaces.
 Sadly, I think it’s because people here have a penchant for vandalizing and stealing public property.
 Plants will never stand a chance.